England no longer has a fully nationalised, comprehensive health service.

 We are a dedicated section of openDemocracy.net, (see openDemocracy’s About Page for more info).
 It is hosted by the British section of oD, OurKingdom.
 We have over a decade of experience in publishing breaking investigative work and campaigning journalism and feeding this into the mainstream media and policy circles as well as debating what should happen.

-The section is led by Oliver Huitson, author of the 2012 report, How the BBC betrayed the NHS, supported by his fellow co-editors, Niki Seth-Smith, Anthony Barnett and Clare Sambrook, who won the Paul Foot Award and Bevins Prize for investigative journalism in 2010, primarily for her openDemocracy work on child detention.
+The section is edited by Caroline Molloy, NHS campaigner and journalist, and overseen by Oliver Huitson, author of the 2012 report, How the BBC betrayed the NHS, supported by his fellow co-editors, Adam Ramsay, Anthony Barnett and Clare Sambrook, who won the Paul Foot Award and Bevins Prize for investigative journalism in 2010, primarily for her openDemocracy work on child detention.
 Children’s health and the privatisation of public services are areas of expertise for the team.

 We have already created and will expand an Advisory Board - as journalists, we need on-going advice from health experts supporting the project.
 To date, our board includes: Dr Clare Gerada, Chair of the RCGP, Prof Allyson Pollock, professor of public health research and policy at Queen Mary, Prof Sir Al Aynsley-Green, former Children’s Commissioner, Dr Ingrid Wolfe, honorary research fellow at the London School of Hygiene and Tropical Medicine and Gabriel Scally, formerly of the DoH, now an IPPR fellow.